Graduate Methods Curriculum

 Two-course sequences for the research tool requirement

-- POLS GU4768 (Experimental Research) and any above 4000-level quantitative courses
+- POLS GU4768 and any quantitative Political Science course numbered above 4710

 A qualitative methodology course may be combined with any quantitative or formal modeling course numbered 4710 or higher with an average grade of B or better.